Jobseekers urged to sign up new HS2 vacancies

 Leoni Moore is one of six hundred people that have passed through the Skills Hubs for work on HS2 //Credit: HS2 Ltd

-With funding from one of HS2’s major subcontractors, these training will provide young people with skills and experience that can further enhance their careers in civil engineering, which could open the door to further experiences and positions in the future.
+With funding from one of HS2’s major subcontractors, these training jobs will provide young people with skills and experience that can further enhance their careers in civil engineering, which could open the door to further experiences and positions in the future.

 One of the 600 people to have already passed through the training hub is Leoni Moore - HS2 Ltd